|Dates / Deadlines:|

 Spain has a good reputation for medical health care and has an ample number of hospitals and clinics for treatment as well as very good emergency services.
 Minor ailments are usually treated by private doctors, either at their assigned clinic, or, if necessary, at home.
 Some doctors still make house calls.
 Qualified pharmacists can also offer medical advice or prescribe over-the-counter remedies in the case of minor ailments.
 During your orientation period, you will receive more information about medical, dental, and eye care in Málaga.

-In Málaga, students live with local families in the city of Málaga and its surrounding neighborhoods.
+In Málaga, students live with local families.
 Many of these families have hosted Dickinson students for several years.
-The college and the students deeply value the relationships we have with these families who open their homes to our students every semester.
-Not only will students observe invaluable insight into daily Spanish life and culture, they are also fully-immersed in the language while inside the home.
+The college and the students deeply value the relationships we have with these families who open their homes to our students.
+Not only will students gain invaluable insight into daily Spanish life and culture, they are also fully immersed in the language while inside the home.

-Full details about your homestay family will be sent to you from the Resident Director as soon as it becomes available; you may not receive this information until closer to your departure flight.
-If you find out earlier during the break, many students chose to contact with a short letter to their host families ahead of time to introduce themselves.
+Full details about your homestay family will be sent to you from the Resident Director as soon as they become available, but this may not come until shortly before your departure.
+If you find out earlier, many students choose to introduce themselves with a short letter to the host family.

-Your homestay family will provide three meals a day to you.
-If, for example, you have class at the university and will not be able to return home for lunch, your host family will pack a lunch for you.
-Also, if you plan to eat out for dinner or lunch, please be courteous to your family and let them know that you will not be there for that meal.
+Your homestay family will provide three meals a day.
+If you have class at the university and will not be able to return home for lunch, your host family will pack a lunch for you.
+Also, if you plan to eat out, please be courteous to your family and let them know that you will not be there for that meal.

-Your homestay family will provide laundry services to you.
+Your homestay family will provide laundry services.
 Some homestay families will do your laundry; others will allow you to use their washer/dryer so that you can do your own.
-You can discuss these preferences with your family.
+Discuss these preferences with your family.